MLB Friday scores, trade rumors, updates, news: Cardinals roll Cubs with huge inning

 - St. Louis Cardinals 11, Chicago Cubs 4 (box score)

-- Houston Astros at Baltimore Orioles (7:05pm ET - GameTracker)
+- Houston Astros at Baltimore Orioles (GameTracker)

-- Milwaukee Brewers at Philadelphia Phillies (7:05pm ET - GameTracker)
+- Milwaukee Brewers at Philadelphia Phillies (GameTracker)

-- Miami Marlins at Cincinnati Reds (7:10pm ET - GameTracker)
+- Miami Marlins at Cincinnati Reds (GameTracker)

-- Oakland Athletics at New York Mets (7:10pm ET - GameTracker)
+- Oakland Athletics at New York Mets (GameTracker)

-- Texas Rangers at Tampa Bay Rays (7:10pm ET - GameTracker)
+- Texas Rangers at Tampa Bay Rays (GameTracker)

-- Toronto Blue Jays at Cleveland Indians (7:10pm ET - GameTracker)
+- Toronto Blue Jays at Cleveland Indians (GameTracker)

-- Detroit Tigers at Minnesota Twins (8:10pm ET - GameTracker)
+- Detroit Tigers at Minnesota Twins (GameTracker)

-- Chicago White Sox at Kansas City Royals (8:15pm ET - GameTracker)
+- Chicago White Sox at Kansas City Royals (GameTracker)

-- Pittsburgh Pirates at Colorado Rockies (8:40pm ET - GameTracker)
+- Pittsburgh Pirates at Colorado Rockies (GameTracker)

-- Washington Nationals at Arizona Diamondbacks (9:40pm ET - GameTracker)
+- Washington Nationals at Arizona Diamondbacks (GameTracker)

 - Boston Red Sox at Los Angeles Angels (10:07pm ET - GameTracker)